lrug/lrug.org/source/meetings/2021/september/index.html.md

 > problems.
 You’ll enjoy this talk if you know you have slow areas in your
 > Ruby application\*, and would like to learn how to find the code responsible.

 You can find out more about what you need to prepare for the workshop via [Jade's mailing list post about it](http://lists.lrug.org/pipermail/chat-lrug.org/2021-September/025800.html).

+{::coverage year="2021" month="september" talk="how-to-use-flamegraphs-to-find-performance-problems" /}

 ## Afterwards